 Alerts, notifications and feedback

 It is important that an app provides relevant and useful information to the app user.
-Therefore, it should spell out the supported OS versions and devices.
+Therefore, it should spell out the supported OS versions and the devices.
 Messages should be sent to the user for events like removing any important information, network connection errors, ending processes or a progress bar indicating download status.
 It goes without saying that every app should have a feedback facility.
 This feature can be used effectively to improve app UX.

 To summarize, to test your mobile app for optimal UX ensure that the device considerations on which it is rendered and the various other interactive features of the device are taken into consideration.We have done a great in-depth infographic blog on How a Page Should Look When Optimized To Perfection [ Infographic ] Hope you find it useful for your next website or landing page.